ITensor/website/docs/book/intro.md

-Finally, ITensor includes many routines for standard tensor decompositions and a rich, high-level interface for matrix product state and density matrix renormalization group (DMRG) algorithms.
+Finally, ITensor includes many routines for standard tensor decompositions and a rich, high-level interface for matrix product state and density matrix renormalization group (DMRG) algorithms used in physics applications.
 <br/>
 <br/>